 A document template is a .docx or .xlsx file that contains a certain set of variables.
-The values of these variables are automatically filled in with the data used in the process.
-You can upload document templates and use them in business processes to create contracts, agreements, reports, and other documents.
+The values of these variables are automatically filled in with the data used in the system.
+In ELMA365 you can upload document templates such as contracts, reports, and agreements and use them in business processes.

 As a result, you have a document that includes, for example, the contractor's name, contract signing date, and the contract's price.
 Templates make document management faster and allow you to avoid human mistakes, for example, writing incorrect banking details.

 Please note that templates added to a workspace or an app can only be used in business processes created in the same workspace and app.